kushaldas/pym/docs/typehinting.rst

     $ mypy students2.py

 Now, it does not complain about any error.
-You can see that in line 1, we imported Dict from the typing module.
-And, then using the same we added the type annotation of the *self.paper* variable.
-We are saying that it is a dictionary which has string keys, and Integers as values.
+You can see that in line 1, we imported Dict and Optional from the typing module.
+And, then using the same we added the type annotation of the *self.semester* and *self.papers* variable.
+We are saying that *self.semester* is a string whose value could be *None*, whereas *self.papers* is a dictionary which has string as keys, and Integers as values.
 We also used our *Student* class as type of std1, std2, and std3 variables.

 Now let us say we by mistake assign a new list to the papers variable.